 Hire app developers

-So, what exactly should recruiters be looking for?
+So, what exactly should hiring managers be looking for?
 Based on current hiring trends, the most fundamental mobile app developer skills include:

 • Proficiency in mobile programming languages